-Pool lifeguards do far more than just work on their tan: These trained professionals can detect sometimes-subtle indications of distress, shut down dangerous water activities, and keep visitors safe from harm.
+Pool lifeguards do far more than just work on their tan: These trained professionals can detect subtle indications of distress, shut down dangerous water activities, and keep visitors safe from harm.

 Paul, a lifeguard at a private pool facility in Reno, Nevada, says that he can usually evaluate a person’s swimming abilities by how they enter the water.
 “People who are less skilled and experienced typically lower themselves into the pool or use the stairs or ladders,” he says.
 “More skilled swimmers do this thing where they jump into the pool, fully submerge, then push off the bottom and start swimming immediately.
 It's surprisingly common.”

 2. Pool lifeguards see a lot of crack.

 Swimming trunks may be some of the least-intuitive apparel items of the modern world: Get them wet and they’re likely to make for an anatomy lesson no one asked for.
 “Kids, especially boys, have the strangest inability to notice when their trunks are falling off,” says Marek, an indoor lifeguard in Washington state.
 “It's usually not a big deal and gets handled when the kid's parent notices and scolds them."

 Responsibility for maintaining the pH balance of a pool and adding or reducing chemicals to preserve a clean environment is usually the duty of head lifeguards.
 According to Darrell, a 10-year veteran of indoor pools, handling these substances requires additional training.
 “This is done at the end of the day and I typically add chemicals twice or sometimes three times a week,” he says.
 “I add either calcium chloride to control the hardness of the water or sodium bicarbonate, baking soda, to control the alkalinity.”
 For germ-killing, chlorine and muriatic acid are delivered to the water through a computer-controlled delivery system.

 4. Some very gross things lurk at the bottom of pools.